 Two Libyan diplomats suspected to have been involved are reported to have since died.

-They include the junior official thought to have fired the fatal shot, named as Abdulmagid Salah Ameri.'Commitment there'
+They include the junior official thought to have fired the fatal shot, named as Abdulmagid Salah Ameri.

 Mr Abdilal visited the UK ahead of the first anniversary next week of the start of the uprising that saw the overthrow of Col Muammar Gaddafi.

 Mr Abdilal had meetings with figures including Foreign Office Minister Jeremy Browne and National Security Adviser Sir Kim Darroch.

 Subjects raised included the PC Fletcher case, the Lockerbie bombing and Col Gaddafi's arming of the IRA.

 The British diplomat said of the PC Fletcher investigation: "This is an issue which we have raised at pretty much every high-level meeting that we have had.